cvraut/UKB_500K_exome_QC/notes/README.md

 Running list of all I have done & plan to do with this project

+## 2023 01 12
+- so I backed up the repo to the depreciated folder, will pursue heavy refactoring as I figure out the policy for a clean RAP install and proceed with it

 ## 2023 01 11
 - so the 90 pct cutoff I had seems like it works
   - doesn't eliminate too many variants